FaVIQ: FAct Verification from Information-seeking Questions: Introduction

 \section{Introduction}

-Fact verification, a task of verifying the factuality of the natural language claim, is an important NLP application~\citep{cohen2011computational} and has also been used to evaluate the amount of external knowledge a model has learned~\citep{petroni2020kilt}.
-However, it is challenging to construct fact verification data with claims that contain realistic and implicit misinformation.
-Crowdsourced claims from prior work such as \fever~\citep{thorne2018fever} are written with minimal edits to reference sentences, leading to strong lexical biases such as the overuse of explicit negation and unrealistic misinformation that is less likely to occur in real life~\citep{schuster2019towards}.
+Fact verification, a task of verifying the factuality of the natural language claim, is an important problem in NLP as a real-world application~\citep{cohen2011computational} or for an evaluation of the model to access and process knowledge~\citep{petroni2020kilt}.
+It is challenging to construct fact verification data with claims consisting of realistic and implicit misinformation.
+Crowdsourced claims from prior work~\cite{thorne2018fever} are written with minimal edits to reference sentences, leading to strong lexical cues like explicit negation and unrealistic misinformation~\citep{schuster2019towards}.
 On the other hand, data constructed by professional fact-checkers are expensive and are typically small-scale~\citep{hanselowski2019richly}.

-We propose to use information-seeking questions~\citep{kwiatkowski2019natural} to construct a large-scale, challenging, and realistic fact verification dataset.
-Information-seeking questions are inherently incomplete, because users are asking about unfamiliar topics, and for example contain ambiguity~\citep{min2020ambigqa} and false presuppositions~\citep{kim2021linguist}.
-We introduce a new dataset \textbf{\dataname}---\textbf{FA}ct \textbf{V}erification derived from \textbf{I}nformation-seeking \textbf{Q}uestions. \dataname\ is constructed based on ambiguity in information-seeking questions.
+We propose to use information-seeking questions~\citep{kwiatkowski2019natural} to construct a challenging and realistic fact verification dataset.
+Information-seeking questions are inherently incomplete, reflecting users' confusion that naturally occurs when asking about unfamiliar topics, e.g., containing ambiguity~\citep{min2020ambigqa} or false presuppositions~\citep{kim2021linguist}.
+Specifically, our new dataset \textbf{\dataname}---\textbf{FA}ct \textbf{V}erification derived from \textbf{I}nformation-seeking \textbf{Q}uestions---is constructed based on ambiguity in information-seeking questions that the users were not aware of when writing the question.
 Consider the example in Figure~\ref{fig:intro}.
-Users ask an ambiguous question because the filming of the movie and the release of the movie are semantically close, and both can be seen as the creation time.
+Users ask an ambiguous question because the filming of the movie and the release of the movie are semantically close, both being referred to as the creation of the motive.
 Therefore, claims generated through the crossover of the disambiguation of the information-seeking question are likely to contain misinformation that real users are easily confused with.
 We automatically generate such claims by composing valid and invalid question-answer pairs and transforming them into textual claims using a neural model.
-The data is further augmented by claims from regular question-answer annotations.
+The data is further augmented by regular question-answer annotations.
+In total, \dataname\ consists of 188k claims.
+Our analysis shows that the claims involve diverse types of close-yet-distinct entities, events, or properties, leading to claims that are more realistic and harder to verify without a complete understanding of the background knowledge.